How To Use

 By default in Final Cut Pro v12 (lifetime/perpetual) and Final Cut Pro Creator Studio v12 (subscription), Transcribe in English is enabled by default.

 ScriptStar uses this transcription data.
-However, if you didn't transcribe your clips on import (which will be the case if your library was created before FCP 12) then you can transcribe them now.
+However, if you didn't transcribe your clips on import (which will be the case if your library was created before FCP 12) then you can transcribe them now if you wish.
 Select one or many clips, right-click, choose Analyze and Fix, and check Transcribe in English in the dialog that appears.

-However, If you'd prefer to use your own transcripts, which is necessary for non-English captions, you can provide an SRT file that will be used in place of the built-in transcripts.
+However, If you'd prefer to use your own transcripts, which is necessary for non-English captions, you can provide SRT files that will be used in place of the built-in transcripts, or New in v1.5, transcribe in ScriptStar instead.
+Many languages are supported.

 Launch ScriptStar